 The questions foreigners have to answer include inquisitions into their “moral turpitude” among others.
 Have any idea what moral turpitude includes?
 Imagine if you were a foreigner!

 The reason you have little knowledge of moral turpitude is that the concept is a legal one which has never been precisely defined.
-In fact, there is a 28 page PDF Document which attempts to help consular officers with the impossible task of determining a persons moral turpitude.
+In fact, there is (was) a 28 page PDF Document which attempts to help consular officers with the impossible task of determining a persons moral turpitude.
 If I’m reading it right, it would be pretty darn easy to deny entrance to just about anyone using the criteria established in this document.
 But then again, it’s pretty much all incomprehensible legal jargon.

 Wanna come to my country, oh ye Italiani?
 Bring your suitcase, your passport, and your lawyer (who speaks English).